-If the power goes out in an entire building, floor or room, report the outage to Customer Service at (804) 828-9444 to prevent potential harm to building tenants, electrical equipment, scientific equipment and/or experiments, as applicable.
+If the power goes out in an entire building, floor or room, report the outage to the Operations Center at (804) 828-9444 to prevent potential harm to building tenants, electrical equipment, scientific equipment and/or experiments, as applicable.
 Building managers should coordinate with tenants to turn off electrical equipment, appliances and computers to prevent potential damage when power is restored.
 Also, they should inform the impacted tenants of when power is expected to be restored.

 Water main or sewer line breaks

-In the event of a major water main or sewer line break, immediately contact Customer Service at (804) 828-9444 and note the scale (e.g., drip, gush or torrent) of the break.
-If the situation poses an immediate threat to tenants, pull a nearby fire alarm so tenants evacuate the building and then immediately contact Customer Service.
+In the event of a major water main or sewer line break, immediately contact the Operations Center at (804) 828-9444 and note the scale (e.g., drip, gush or torrent) of the break.
+If the situation poses an immediate threat to tenants, pull a nearby fire alarm so tenants evacuate the building and then immediately contact the Operations Center.

 FMD offers a variety of non-emergency services that can be requested by building managers and other VCU contacts depending on the type of service.
-Most non-emergency services, maintenance-type services can be requested via the Facilities Self Service (FSS), which is managed by the Physical Plant Operations Center, and most requests will be addressed by FMD Physical Plant.
+Most non-emergency services, maintenance-type services can be requested via the Facilities Self Service (FSS), which is managed by the Facilities Operations Center, and most requests will be addressed by Facilities Operations.
 The FSS can be accessed by anyone with an active VCU eID.
-Once a request is submitted via the FSS, the requesting individual will receive automatically-generated work status email updates.
+Once a request is submitted, the requesting individual will receive automatically-generated work status email updates.
 The individual will also receive and is encouraged to complete a customer satisfaction survey once the work is completed.
 Building managers are encouraged, but are not required to, collect and submit requests on behalf of building tenants.

 To manage routine, non-emergency service requests, building managers can request specialized FSS access to view the status of their work orders in the system by contacting their campus coordinator.